WellWang/MetaTTE/README.md

 # MetaTTE: a Meta-Learning Based Travel Time Estimation Model for Multi-city Scenarios

-This is a TensorFlow implementation of MetaTTE in the manuscript.
+This is the official TensorFlow implementation of MetaTTE in the manuscript.

 ## Core Requirements
 - tensorflow~=2.3.0